How much Spending Money should I have for my Safari?

 Most Visitors on Safari with us want to buy some things to take home with them.
 We suggest some Rwandan or Ugandan Gourmet Coffee.
 Maybe a bottle of Waragi, some Tea, pure honey, vanilla that is a lot less here, Shea Buttercream, dried banana chips, and more.

-Souvenir crafts are available near most parks, the quality of craftsmanship varies greatly as does the cost.
-Real Art is available in cities such as Kigali and Kampala.
+Souvenir crafts are available near most parks; the quality of craftsmanship varies significantly as does the cost.
+Real Art is available in cities such as Kigali, and Kampala.

 All these items take cash only, and once again, we strongly suggest that you use local currency.

 We also suggest that you purchase an ornamental Gorilla Walking Stick – again, the quality of carving matters.

 The cost is 20 USD for a porter, and Gorilla Trekking stick is a few dollars and most often can be obtained for free at lodges.